 Harvest the adherent HEK293T cell culture by trypsinization and resuspend the cells in a dedicated complete growth medium.
 Plate the cells (2 x 104/100 µL/well) onto a clear bottom, white side 96-well plate.
 Adjust the total number of wells to accommodate all tested combinations and controls including replicates.

 NOTE: Attempt to use only the inner 60 wells of the plate to minimize thermal shifts and avoid overnight evaporation.
-Using poly-D-lysine coated plates is highly recommended such as the ones indicated in the Table of Materials, otherwise cells may detach during the subsequent washing steps.
+Using poly-D-lysine-coated plates is highly recommended, such as the ones indicated in the Table of Materials, otherwise cells may detach during the subsequent washing steps.

 Culture the cells overnight in standard conditions (37 °C, 5% CO2).